Tuesday, June 16, 2009

 12-Advanced Combat Style, Dodge Bonus +3

-By level 12, the Swashbuckler’s fighting style has begun to approach true mastery.
+-Advanced Combat Style: By level 12, the Swashbuckler’s fighting style has begun to approach true mastery.

 Extraordinary Style (Ex): The Swashbuckler gains another bonus feat from the Extraordinary Style list.
 She must meet the prerequisites for that feat.
 In addition, she adds her Intelligence bonus to her Touch AC (but not her normal AC).
 This bonus cannot increase her Touch AC beyond her normal AC.